fineanmol/plant-tree/README.md

-🌲 Updated on Mon, 04 Aug 2025 09:54:48 GMT
+🌲 Updated on Mon, 04 Aug 2025 19:33:55 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."